Super Bowl XXXIX: Playoffs

 Despite the loss of Owens, the Eagles beat the Minnesota Vikings, 27–14, and the Atlanta Falcons, 27–10, in the playoffs with relative ease.
 McNabb recorded 21 out of 33 completions for 286 yards and two touchdowns, while receiver Freddie Mitchell scored two touchdowns in the victory over the Vikings.
-Although Minnesota quarterback Daunte Culpepper threw for 316 yards, the Eagles defense recorded two interceptions and two sacks.
+Although Vikings quarterback Daunte Culpepper threw for 316 yards, the Eagles defense recorded two interceptions and two sacks.
 McNabb then completed 17 out of 26 passes for 180 yards and two touchdowns in the win over the Falcons.The Eagles defense held dual-threat quarterback Michael Vick to only 136 passing yards, 26 rushing yards, and no touchdowns, while also recording an interception and four sacks.
 McNabb had an average passer rating of 111.3 in the two games, with 466 passing yards, 35 rushing yards, four touchdowns, and no turnovers.
 Safety Brian Dawkins was also an important player, recording a sack and a forced fumble against the Vikings, followed by an interception and a forced fumble against the Falcons in the NFC Championship Game.

 Meanwhile, the Patriots defeated the Indianapolis Colts, 20–3, holding the league's highest scoring team with 522 total points to just one field goal.
 Colts quarterback Peyton Manning was limited to 238 passing yards with an interception and no touchdowns.
 The Patriots also held possession of the ball for 37:43, including 21:26 in the second half, and recorded three long scoring drives that each took over seven minutes off the clock.
-One reason New England was able to hold the ball so long was because of Dillon's rushing.
+One reason the Patriots were able to hold the ball so long was because of Dillon's rushing.
 He finished the game with 23 carries for 144 yards and 5 receptions for 17 yards.

 The Patriots then defeated the first seeded Pittsburgh Steelers in the AFC Championship Game, 41–27.
-Although Pittsburgh finished the season with the best record in the NFL at 15–1 and had beaten New England during the regular season and led the league in fewest total yards allowed, they could not stop the Patriots.
+Although the Steelers finished the season with the best record in the NFL at 15–1 and had beaten the Patriots during the regular season and led the league in fewest total yards allowed, they could not stop the Patriots.
 Brady threw for 207 yards and two touchdowns; Dillon rushed for 73 yards and a touchdown; and Branch, who was coming off of his injuries, recorded 4 receptions for 116 yards and a touchdown, along with 37 rushing yards and another touchdown on 2 carries.
-Steelers quarterback Ben Roethlisberger was intercepted three times, including an 87-yard interception returned for a touchdown by Rodney Harrison, and running back Jerome Bettis, Pittsburgh's leading rusher, was held to just 64 yards.
+Steelers quarterback Ben Roethlisberger was intercepted three times, including an 87-yard interception returned for a touchdown by Rodney Harrison, and running back Jerome Bettis, the Steelers' leading rusher, was held to just 64 yards.